-One of the things that I thought the standard pillowcase dress needed was a waist, as my daughter is getting older I think she wants a bit more shape to her clothes.
+I thought the standard pillowcase dress needed was a waist; as my daughter is getting older, I think she wants a bit more shape to her clothes.

 The measurements for my dress were 37″ wide by 38″ long with a 1″ x 6″ cut out for the arms.
-I also used ribbon for the neck ties not elastic, and used bias tape to fill in the holes.
-The band on the bottom is made from a 4″ wide piece of fabric It’s essentially the same construction process I used for the Pillowcase Shirt tutorial that you can find here.
+I also used ribbon for the neckties, not elastic, and used bias tape to fill the holes.
+The band on the bottom is made from a 4″ wide piece of fabric.
+It’s essentially the same construction process I used for the Pillowcase Shirt tutorial that you can find here.

-This project I think works best out of a light weight cotton. (quilting weight would be fine, just not heavier than that)… Something like a sheet washed several times, or a voile fabric (it would be great out of the Anna Maria Horner Voiles or Velveteen’s).
+This project, I think, works best out of lightweight cotton. (quilting weight would be fine, just not heavier than that)… Something like a sheet washed several times or a voile fabric (it would be great out of the Anna Maria Horner Voiles or Velveteen’s).
 This particular sheet set is Liberty of London, which is similar in weight to a voile fabric.

-Measure down 1/3″ the length of your dress.
-For example if your dress is 30″ from neck to hem, measure 10″.
+Measure down ⅓″ the length of your dress.
+For example, if your dress is 30″ from neck to hem, it measures 10″.

-Place marks 10″ down and several spots to make sure your fabric strip is placed on straight.
+Place pins 10″ down and several spots to make sure your fabric strip is placed on straight.

-After you have pinned it in place leave about 1″ overlap at each end (you are wrapping your 2″ wide piece of fabric all the way around the dress, like you would a belt).
+After you have pinned it in place, leaving about 1″ overlap at each end (you are wrapping your 2″ wide piece of fabric all the way around the dress like you would a belt).
 Leave the opening in the side seam.